vladcoretchi/Lorenzo-The-Magnificent/README.md

 # LorenzoTheMagnificent
-[Lorenzo il Magnifico](http://www.craniocreations.it/prodotto/lorenzo-il-magnifico/) board game developed in Java
+Digital version of [Lorenzo il Magnifico](http://www.craniocreations.it/prodotto/lorenzo-il-magnifico/), a board game created by Cranio Creation and developed as Software Engineering Final Bachelor Project.

 Powered by [LM34] developers